Image Mirroring

 How does it work

 Every time an application needs to be deployed on your cluster, the deployed image is picked from the mirroring registry.
-How the image is pushed on the mirroring registry it depends if you build the application with the Qovery Deployment Pipeline or not.
+How the image is pushed on the mirroring registry it depends if you build the application with the Qovery CI or not.

-Images built by Qovery are organized in the mirroring registry by "Git repository", meaning that the image built on services having the same git repsitory will be pushed in the same repository, named z<short_cluster_id>-git_repo_name (or namespace, depending on the cloud provider).
+At the end of the build process, the Qovery CI push the generated image into your mirroring registry.
+The images pushed here are organized by "Git repository", meaning that the image built on services having the same git repsitory will be pushed in the same repository, named z<short_cluster_id>-git_repo_name (or namespace, depending on the cloud provider).

 The tag assigned to the built image is based on the following elements (build context): commit ID, repository root path, Dockerfile path, Dockerfile content, and ARGS environment variables (present in the dockerfile).
 This ensures that each service's build and mirroring process is completely isolated from others.